howonlee/mertonon/essays/gantt.md

-Using Mertonon instead of Gantt Charts for Project Planning and Estimation
+Using Mertonon instead of Gantt charts for project planning and estimation - How and Why
 ---

 There is a specific, grinding, bureaucratic doom that awaits many people who do things (individual contributors) in organizations.
 Here is the form of it.
 Management sits you down and asks,